Frequently asked questions.

 Can I be your apprentice?

-While I do have two long term trainees, one through a California run training program and one partially trained by a fellow blacksmith, I am not taking on any new apprentices.
+While I do have long term trainees I do not usually take on apprentices.
 In truth training is a hard and time consuming process.
 It also cost me money in terms of materials and supplies.
-My current trainees are young people with a long term interest in blacksmithing.
-One is extremely dedicated and works everyday to become a professional smith.
+If one shows a dedication to the craft and steady longs term commitment, I may take on other trainees.
 I want to help other people succeed.
 But as a independent artist with a small business my time and resources are limited.
+This craft truly requires years of dedication and those are the people I would want working alongside me.

 Do you teach private lessons?